 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Highly potent active component of activity-dependent neuroprotective protein (ADNP).
+Davunetide is a highly potent active component of activity-dependent neuroprotective protein (ADNP).
 Prevents β-amyloid aggregation.
 Reduces hyperphosphorylated tau levels and increases tau-microtubule interactions; neuroprotective at femtomolar concentrations in vitro.
 Exerts neuroprotective effects in schizophrenia models associated with microtubule-autophagy insufficiency in MAP6-deficient mice.
 Modulates HIFs and VEGF expression and suppresses retinal cell apoptosis in an in vivo diabetic retinopathy model.

 |Storage||Store at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.